Real Mother of the Bride Dresses That Inspire!

 http://www.jtouchofstyle.com

 Thanks for dropping by.
-This is my favorite post to do because I get to showcase my readers!
+This is my favorite post because I get to showcase my readers!
 Cheers, Deb

 Thank you so much for this post.
-My daughter’s wedding is supposed to be June 20th.
+My daughter’s wedding is supposed to be on June 20th.
 I’ve been shopping for a month already.
-I’m an 8P so stores don’t have my size in the store to try on.
+I’m an 8P, so stores don’t have my size in the store to try on.
 I’ve ordered 24 dresses and have it down to 2 styles finally.
 My friends are going to help me choose.
-One of the top choices is the embellished neckline one in the first photo which you also wore.
-I was afraid it was too much but now I’m more confident.
-I cant wait to be done with this.
+One of the top choices is the embellished neckline one in the first photo, which you also wore.
+I was afraid it was too much, but now I’m more confident.
+I can’t wait to be done with this.
 It is super stressful.
-When my son got married it was only 102 guests and outside.
-I bought a lace covered knee length that I loved.
-This time it’s 250 guests black tie preferred.
+When my son got married, it was only 102 guests outside.
+I bought a lace-covered knee-length that I loved.
+This time it’s 250 guests, black tie preferred.
 I’ve been so worried.
 I didn’t want to go over $250 for my dress.

 Thank you for all your posts.
 You help me frequently!